Try before you buy! See samples of our resources here.

 Listen to the melody.

-Learn to play on keyboard or xylophone using the new step
+Learn to play on keyboard or xylophone using the new step time feature.

 Learn to play the chords and improvise on the guitar.